RuetElectraForce/REF-MUX/README.md

 # Sensor Multiplexer Interface for 14 Analog Sensors

 The sensors are connected via a 4-bit addressing system, allowing the microcontroller to cycle through each sensor sequentially, read the values, and print the data to the serial monitor.

 ## Features

-- Supports up to 14 analog sensors using a MUX for channel addressing.
+- Supports up to 14 analog sensors using REF-MUX for channel addressing.
 - Adjustable MUX control pins to adapt to various hardware setups.

 ## Hardware Requirements

-- Arduino (e.g., Uno, Nano, etc.)
+To use the provided code, you need the following hardware:

+- Arduino (any dev board or microcontroller that has Arduino IDE support)
 - 14 analog sensors
--REF-MUX
+- REF-MUX
 - Jumper wires and a breadboard for connections

 ### MUX Pin Configuration

 Ensure that the following pins are connected correctly:

+(You can use any digital pin for connecting with A, B, C ,D and any analog pin for Analog Input)

 | MUX Control Pin | Arduino Pin |
 |-----------------|-------------|